jrbarnhart/game-of-life/README.md

 My aim with this project was to create a Life simulation capable of simulating a large number of cells at a target of 10fps.
 I also included the ability to determine the initial state by drawing cells to the grid before starting the simulation.

-The performance was achieved through my approach to implementing Life's rules, which themselves are simple:
+The performance was achieved through my approach to implementing Life's rules.
+First I considered the "naive" approach:
 1. For every cell, consider the cell's 8 adjacent neighbors on the grid.
 2. If the cell is dead and has exactly three living neighbors then it comes to life.
 3. If the cell is alive and has less than 2 or more than 3 living neighbors it dies.